Disabled youth are being left behind. Learn why →

 💔

-The child qualifies for Social Security survivor or disability benefits — money their parent earned.
+The child qualifies for survivor benefits or SSI disability benefits — money meant to protect them.

 2